ninefiveslabs/workshop-dod2020-warsaw/001-slides/slides.md

 # Who are we?

-**Jarosław** works as a CI/CD engineer and consultant.
+**Jarek** - a CI/CD engineer.
 He builds, packages, releases and deploys software on different kinds of infrastructure, from bare-metal machines through private to public clouds.
 Infrastructure as code, configuration as code, automation and integration are the tools of his trade.
-As a fan of open-source software and communities, he enjoys sharing his knowledge and experience with others, now also as a member of the Nine Fives Labs DevOps collective.
+As a fan of open-source software and communities, he enjoys sharing his knowledge and experience with others.

 **Wojciech** is a DevOps Engineer, working on cloud-based and cloud-directed solutions.
 Currently, he's getting in-depth knowledge of Kubernetes, which he shares through talks and trainings.
 He enjoys speaking and helping people learn almost as much as he enjoys learning new things himself.

 **Nine Fives Labs** is a group of people interested in automation, infrastructure, software development processes and networking.
 We speak everything that is cloud native, defined as code and automated.
-We run this blog and a YouTube channel to share our interests and ideas.
+We run a blog and a YouTube channel to share our interests and ideas.

 ---